bitifet/pasar/doc/Manual.md

 noFilters (boolean, default = false)
 : Disables optional formatting filters.

+###<a name="optDefaults"></a>"defaults" Option:

+"defaults" Option let's define default values to be merged with all API function definiton.

+Not fully functional yet.
+But let's define defaults.help.examples.get as ``[{}]``.

+###<a name="optClient"></a>"client" Option:

+"client" option let's to override some client-side preferences used by special views templates (like help or form views).

+Current available client's optins are:

+jQuery
+: Defaults to googleApis jQuery path.
+But you may want to override it if you haven't Internet access or prefer to serve your own stored copy.

+###<a name="optMisc"></a>Miscellaneous Options:

 promiseEngine
 : Let's to provide your own Promise engine.

-defaults
-: Let's define default values to be merged with all API function definiton.
-Not fully functional yet.
-But let's define defaults.help.examples as ``"{get: [{}]}"``.

-client
-: Client preferences (passed as 'prefs') to all special views templates (like help or form views).
-Can have some predefined values, like jQuery (client.jQuery) providding path to that javascript client library.

 <a name="advFeatures"></a>Advanced Features